Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost and Performance Analysis

 First or higher-order derivatives may be required depending on the optimization procedure used.
 In fact, recent results using Rydberg atom arrays based quantum hardware suggest that first-order methods like Adam may be of great interest~\cite{ebadi2022quantum}.
 This is because estimating gradient or higher-order derivatives does not complicate the quantum circuit thanks to the shift rule, but only increases the total number of required measurement samples.
 While one can use the finite difference method to approximate the gradient, a more common way (and also more precise) is to compute it as a linear combination of the derivatives coming from the trainable parameterized gates.
-This provides a consistent estimator of the gradient, which is important for reaching high-quality optima~\cite{sweke2020stochastic}.
+This provides an unbiased estimator of the gradient, which is important for reaching high-quality optima~\cite{sweke2020stochastic}.
 One could use the simultaneous perturbations method, which at small costs may provide sufficient estimation, but also one can estimate each addend of the gradient estimator independently as in \cite{sweke2020stochastic}.
 For the former two methods, energy span is the only cost metric required; however, for the latter method, the number of required measurements is proportional to the number of parameterized gates used in the ansatz, which is our next cost metric.
 Note that the first two methods may be beneficial against the last one only if many parameterized gates share a single optimized parameter, which is typical for QAOA, but not so usual for VQE.
+One also has to remember that executions of different unitaries is a resource-consuming task~\cite{zhou2023performance}.